OSGP/Documentation/INTRO.md

 - An acceleration of (open) innovation
 - Encouraging ecosystem development
 - More open standards
-- more use of smart applications
+- More use of smart applications
 - Reducing (IT) complexity
 - No vendor/technology lock-in
 - Lower costs